-You’ll already feel festive by the time you arrive at the threatre if you’re walking past the Rockafeller Center and catch a glimpse at the iconic ice-rink and Christmas tree.
+You’ll already feel festive by the time you arrive at the theatre if you’re walking past the Rockefeller Center and catch a glimpse at the iconic ice-rink and Christmas tree.

-When it comes to Christmas in New York, seeing this show is argueably the top of the list.
+When it comes to Christmas in New York, seeing this show is arguably the top of the list.

 One of the best things about the Radio City Christmas Spectacular is that it changes every year.
 I saw it two years apart so the story was different.